Jacques de Bousie: The Holstein Banquet

 In May 1598 Bousie was employed by Edinburgh council for a banquet given in honour of Anna of Denmark's brother, Ulrik, Duke of Holstein, at Riddle's Court.
 He was paid £184 Scots and his "boys", his workers, were given ten shillings.
 Carrying Bousie's glass dishes and other equipment to the Banqueting House cost twelve shillings.
 Planks were borrowed from a timber yard at Leith for temporary shelves to display the desserts and patisserie.
 The chef was Hans Poppilman, the queen's Master Cook.

 James VI bought sugar, hampers with glasses, and two barrels of boxes of comfits, confections, and banqueting stuff in London in November 1596.
 Another supplier in Edinburgh, Thomas Burnett, who regularly sold groceries to the royal households, provided sugar candy to the infant Princess Margaret in 1599.
 Bousie was paid £136 in March 1602.

-De Bousie seems to have worked for Ulrik, Duke of Holstein, when he visited London after the Union of Crowns, and delivered two petitions to the Earl of Salisbury concerning payment of the Duke's pension and debts.
+De Bousie seems to have worked for Ulrik, Duke of Holstein, when he visited London after the Union of Crowns, and dhe elivered two petitions to the Earl of Salisbury concerning payment of the Duke's pension and debts.